How safe is it to travel to or live in the capital of Scotland? Is Glasgow Safe?

 This was due to gangs’ attempts to control the city’s drug trade.
 Almost half of the murders committed at this time were done under the influence of alcohol or drugs, which was a huge problem back in 2005.

 In the seventeen years since this report was conducted, Glasgow has managed to shed its violent image and has become a safe and enjoyable place to live.
 In fact, Dundee overtook Glasgow in 2022 to become the violent crime capital of Scotland.
-This isn’t just because crime in Dundee is increasing; this is due to violent crime offences within Glasgow decreasing.
+This isn’t just because crime in Dundee is increasing; this is due to violent crime offenses within Glasgow decreasing.

 Although Glasgow has become safer over the years, as statistics show crime within the city is falling, it still has one of the highest figures for crime in the UK.
 This could have something to do with it being the UK’s third-largest city.
 It stands to reason that larger, more populated cities will have higher crime rates than smaller cities.

 One of the main crime issues facing the city is knife crime and gang/drug-related crimes.
 Glasgow has one of the worst drug problems in Europe, which leads to higher instances of drug-related crimes.
+There are also cases of brawls inside public transport, and tourist areas smashed by young people under the effects of alcohol.

 The Worst Neighbourhoods in Glasgow